-- Conservative measures, these include painkillers anti-inflammatories, using a walking stick. - Kinespring implantation: the insertion of a shock absorber under the skin but outside the knee joint. - A unicompartmental (or partial) knee replacement.
+- Conservative measures, these include painkillers anti-inflammatories, using a walking stick, shoe insoles and knee braces. - A unicompartmental (or partial) knee replacement.
 This replaces the osteoarthritic side of the joint and replaces it with metal and plastic.
 This is still a knee replacement, it does not allow you to return to high impact activities (e.g. running).
 In younger patients it is likely to wear out and require revision. - Total knee replacement.
 This remains an option but in younger patients it too is likely to wear out and require revision.
 It also will not let you return to high impact activities.